mrdgsmith/silver.bars.exchange/readme.md

 **Assumptions**

-Not to merge orders hat have same price but different order type (BUY, SELL).
+Not to merge orders that have same price but different order type (BUY, SELL).

 **Notes**